 Ensure that you are alone and that you have some privacy.
 Get into your pjs and light candles.

-Choose a girly DVD together and some nice munchies such as popcorn and chocolate.
+Choose a girly film to watch together and some nice munchies such as popcorn and chocolate.

 Sit your daughter down and tell her you are so proud of her and how she is turning into a young lady.
 Bring up all of the good things she has done lately.